dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-graphql.md

 ### Execute a Query through Python

+The `arrowResult` in the GraphQL query response is a byte dump, which isn't visually useful.
+You can convert this byte data into an Arrow table using any Arrow-supported language.
+Refer to the following Python example explaining how to query and decode the arrow result:

 The `arrowResult` from the GraphQL query response isn't all that useful visually as it's a byte dump.
 You can utilize any language that supports Arrow to convert that byte into a Arrow table.
 Here is an example of querying and decoding the arrow result in Python.

 ```python